 In Rev. Rul.
 2007-49, 2007-31 I.R.B.
 237, Situation 2, IRS reconciled these two sets of rules: A, a Target employee, owned 100 shares of Target stock with \$1,000 basis and \$31,000 value.
-Acquiror acquired the Target stock in exchange for its own stock, in a reorganization.
-A received Acquiror stock worth \$31,000, subject to restrictions for three years: (a) if A's employment with Acquiror is terminated, A must sell the stock to Acquiror for \$31,000 or its value at the time of forfeiture, whichever is less, and (b) the shares are nontransferable.
-IRS ruled that A's exchange of stock was tax-free under the reorganization rules, and that, by making a section 83(b) election, A could lock in the value of the stock it received at \$31,000 and avoid taxable compensation income at any time - either at the time of the acquisition or later, when the forfeiture lapsed.
+In a reorganization, Acquiror acquired the Target stock in exchange for its own stock.
+A received Acquiror shares worth \$31,000, subject to restrictions for three years: (a) if A's employment with Acquiror terminates, A must sell the shares back to Acquiror for \$31,000 or its value at the time of forfeiture, whichever is less, and (b) in the meantime, the shares are nontransferable.
+IRS ruled that A's exchange of Target stock for Acquiror stock was tax-free under the reorganization rules, and that, by making a section 83(b) election, A could lock in the value of the Acquiror stock it received at \$31,000 and avoid taxable compensation income at any time - either at the time of the acquisition or later, when the forfeiture lapsed.
 If A did not make the section 83(b) election, however, he or she would be taxed on the value of the stock at that time, less \$31,000.